Contact Information

 About Me

 Hi there!
-I'm a Machine Learning Researcher & Engineer based in San Francisco.
-At present, I develop driver assistance technologies at Helm.ai.
-Prior to this, I worked on bringing ideas from neuroscience into the world of computer algorithms at Numenta.
+I'm a Researcher & Engineer based in San Francisco.
+At present, I work on enhancing AI functionality across all of Apple's products.
+Prior to this, I translated ideas from neuroscience into computer algorithms at Numenta.
+Even before that, I dabbled with synthetic image generation at Mila before it was cool.

-Check out my recent episode on the Data Science at Home podcast where I discuss neuroscience, computer algorithms, and their interplay.
+Check out my recent episode on the Data Science at Home podcast about neuroscience, computer algorithms, and their interplay.
 (Also available on Spotify and Apple Podcasts.)

 Published Work